ENGLAND RETURN IN 2024

 Forget Me Notts is a project which uses sport as a vehicle for reminiscence and interaction between people with dementia, their carers and those experiencing isolation and loneliness.

 The scheme also facilitates a peer support network, short periods of respite and access to expert advice for carers, in light of Alzheimer’s UK research which found that almost two-thirds say they have insufficient support, or even none at all.

 A typical session allows attendees to take part in specifically tailored games and quizzes against the backdrop of the hallowed Trent Bridge turf inside the Boundary's Edge suite, with lunch provided.

-Forget Me Notts have also introduced extra sessions providing the chance for service users to engage in physical activity in a safe environment.
+Extra sessions, meanwhile, allow service users to engage in physical activity in a safe environment.

 The programme gives those with dementia the chance to express themselves and remain active both mentally and physically.